Shop now & save up to 80% on medication

 Open-angle glaucoma symptoms are often absent at first.
 Peripheral vision may narrow gradually, and many people do not notice open-angle glaucoma vision loss until the disease has advanced.
 Primary open-angle glaucoma can run in families, and risk may also relate to age, elevated eye pressure, thinner corneas, high myopia, and certain medical histories.
 Your eye care professional can interpret risk factors using pressure checks, optic nerve imaging, and visual field results.

 Open-angle glaucoma vs closed-angle glaucoma is an important distinction.
 Open-angle disease tends to progress slowly, while closed-angle glaucoma can cause sudden pain, redness, halos, headache, nausea, and rapid vision changes.
 Sudden symptoms need urgent medical evaluation.
-This page focuses on browsing resources for open-angle disease, not emergency care or diagnosis.
+This page focuses on browsing resources for open-angle disease, not emergency care, diagnosis, or closed-angle glaucoma treatment.

 Why it matters: Regular monitoring can detect changes before vision loss is obvious.